 How Exams Work

-Colorado Law exams are computer-based and proctored.
-Exam questions are posed to students in the form of a paper booklet.
+Colorado Law exams are computer-based.
 Students input their answers into Exam4, our computer-based bluebook application, that securely saves and transmits exam submissions to the Law School Registrar.
 Students are assigned a unique, anonymous six-digit exam ID for each exam they are scheduled to take.
-Students must input the appropriate six-digit exam ID into Exam4 and write the exam ID on their paper exam booklet.
+Students must input the appropriate six-digit exam ID into Exam4 and write the exam ID on their paper exam booklet when in-person exams occur.
+The six-digit exam ID is your personal identifier used with your exam.
+Each student has their own exam ID for each exam they take each exam season.

 Students will receive detailed instructions via email from the Registrar prior to each exam season.

 Colorado Law uses Extegrity's Exam4 software.
 Exam4 is a simple, lightweight, and secure exam tool that is compatible with Windows and macOS.
 It is the electronic equivalent of a paper bluebook for essay and short answer responses and a bubble sheet for multiple choice and true/false responses.
-Your professor may select from one of following exam modes:
+Normally, your professor may select from one of following exam modes, but for Spring 2022 midterm and final exams, all exams will occur in TAKEHOME mode.

 - CLOSED: Only the Exam4 application is available.
 Exam4 locks out access to other applications and the internet on your computer when this mode is enabled.